-The proposed 54-lot rezoning area is a predominantly Eichler neighborhood that includes:
+The proposed 25-lot rezoning area is a predominantly Eichler neighborhood that includes:

-- 50 single-story Eichler homes

-- 1 two-story Eichler home
+- 24 single-story Eichler homes - 1 two-story non-Eichler home

-- 2 two-story non-Eichler homes

-- 1 lot owned by California Water Service

-Attachment 2 includes maps of the larger neighborhood indicating: the hearing noticing area, existing two-story homes and non-Eichler homes in the project area.
+Attachment 2 includes maps of the larger neighborhood indicating: the hearing noticing area and existing two-story non-Eichler home in the project area.
 A list of all the properties is included in Attachment 3.

-The request is to modify the current R-0 zoning designation (Low Density Residential) by combining it with an "S" single-story zoning designation for R-0/S. This would limit the existing single family homes in the project area to one story and 45 percent Floor Area Ratio (FAR).
+The request is to modify the current R-1 zoning designation (Low Density Residential) by combining it with an "S" single-story zoning designation for R-1/S. This would limit the existing single family homes in the project area to one story and 45 percent Floor Area Ratio (FAR).
 Other City site development standards and density would remain the same.